youssef-mansor/TheAgentCompany/workspaces/tasks/multiplier-4bit-unsigned-pipelined-general/task.md

 - `product` (8-bit output)
 - `valid` (output)

-The multiplier should have a three-cycle pipeline latency.
+The multiplier should have a three-cycle pipeline.
 Place the implemented multiplier into `/workspace/multiplier.v`

 ## Step 2: Create a Self-Checking Testbench